 If you installed the Console on a separate machine, select the path of the remote Provisioning Server (which has boot services installed).

 The Configuration Wizard writes the list of IP addresses to the database for the server.
 Selecting Read Servers from the Database gets the first IP and Port for the server and populates it into the list.
 This step should only be performed when the list is blank, or to replace the whole list with new values.
 These values are set in the Streaming network cards section of the Configuration Wizard’s Network Communications page.
-Provisioning Services uses the first network card selected.
+Citrix Provisioning uses the first network card selected.

 Choose from the following options: